The Love of the Nightingale: Productions

 In 2012, Progress Theatre put on a youth production of the play.
 Several songs were written specifically for the production.
 The production was most praised for the way it involved youths in the conversation on rape culture and allowed them to explore adult themes that are conventionally tabooed.
 A 2014 production by Constellation Theatre Company of Washington DC featured an original musical score by Tom Teasley, which has been recorded and issued on CD.

+In 2021, Theatreworks (Melbourne) put on a production of the play.
+The audience was seated in small groups in Perspex boxes around a central stage, due to the COVID-19 restrictions in place in Melbourne at the time.

 Adaptations

 The 2007 opera of the same name by Australian composer Richard Mills is based on this play.